Health and Safety

-All State University of New York (SUNY) spring 2021, summer 2021, and fall 2021 education abroad programs worldwide are suspended, and Spring 2022 remains uncertain due to the ongoing pandemic.
+All State University of New York (SUNY) fall 2021 and winter 2021-2022 education abroad programs worldwide are suspended, and Spring 2022 remains uncertain due to the ongoing pandemic.

 We certainly hope that both UAlbany and our partner universities abroad will soon be able to send and receive students on education abroad programs once again.

 Like you, we are deeply disappointed by the countless opportunities lost to the COVID-19 pandemic.
 On behalf of everyone at UAlbany, know that we will do all we can to support you.

 While there are no definite answers on when education abroad programming may resume, our dedicated Education Abroad team is ready and available to guide you in planning for YOUR future experience abroad!

 If you are currently abroad and intend to engage in regional or intra-country travel, please make yourself aware of any local and/or national travel delays or restrictions.
 Further information is available by visiting the U.S Department of State’s travel advisory, the CDC, the WHO, and local health ministry websites.